jaspergrunion/CSVtoDF/README.md

 - Columns scanned and defined either as string or numeric
 - Describe() shows data dimensions, column names, and prints first 5 rows
 - SummaryStats() will show univariate statistics for numeric columns, or a frequency table for string columns
-- Columns can be accessed by column number
+- Columns can be accessed by column name or number

 Future functionality:
-- Column access by name
 - Add date field type
 - Create new column from transformation of existing columns and add to data frame
 - Grouping operations in summary